Gratitude And the Law Of Attraction- A Joyful Way To Manifest

 This is an important fact because humans are, and always have been, social creatures.
 We want to be liked.
 We want to share our time here with others.
 One way to attract good people into our lives is to be good and gracious to others.

-Countless studies have been done to investigate the effects gratitude has on our well-being.
+Gratitude and it's impact on our health are the topics of countless studies.
 The results are almost unanimously positive.
 Gratitude makes us healthier.
 Saying thank you probably won’t cure terminal cancer, or serve as an instant pick-me-up to fight off psychological disorders, but the idea is simple enough to understand.
-If you are grateful for your life and your good health, you will live a better, easier life.
+If you are grateful for your life and good health, you will live a better, easier life.

 Research has proven that gratitude had positive effects on an array of health aspects including insomnia, depression, anxiety, hypertension, stress and stress induced conditions, pain, heart health, exercise and fitness, trauma and the immune system.
 It also increases our energy levels and vitality, and due to the fact that it has given such positive results in so many health areas, most have been led to assume that gratitude increases our lifespan.